The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 Finally, the basilica has one other name - Santa Maria ad Praesepem, because of the relics from Jesus' birth held here (see below.)

-Santa Maria Maggiore Rome architecture and interior
+Santa Maria Maggiore Architecture and Interior

-In Ancient Rome, basilicas were buildings that served as markets, courthouses, and meeting halls, among other things.
+In ancient Rome, basilicas were buildings that served as markets, courthouses, and meeting halls, among other things.

 Santa Maria Maggiore was built specifically to be a Christian basilica from the start, acting as a fascinating bridge from ancient Roman to early Christian architecture.